THAT SUCK TOO

 Rated: USA: R

-being chopped before they complete them; buildups to nude scenes that were obviously filmed but then cut out, and jump cuts from day to night leave THE FEAR as nothing more than broken pieces on the floor.
+being chopped before they complete them; buildups to nude scenes that were obviously filmed but then cut out, and jump cuts from day to night in the same scene leave THE FEAR as nothing more than broken pieces on the floor.

 There is too much going on in THE FEAR that has nothing to do with the story.
 There are also too many distracting side scenes that take you completely out of the movie.
 Plus it earns an UNFAIR RACIAL CLICHÉ ALERT.

-So very poor.
-It does star Horror writer/Director Wes Craven however.
+It does star Horror writer/Director Wes Craven in a walk-on role however.